BI66IE619/Inspect-Element-Developer-Tools/README.md

 6. Enjoy!

 # Extra
-PS. this will get updates every few weeks to fix parches and buts
+PS. this will get updates every few weeks to fix parches and bugs